-2. Understanding that people can belong to multiple segments
+#2 Understanding that people can belong to multiple segments

 Imagine you’re selling a brand of wine.
 One of your segments might be wine connoisseurs who enjoy drinking at bars with friends.
 Another segment might be those who drink to unwind at home.

-Bear this in mind when you’re approaching a segmentation, particularly in FMCG, and consider segmenting based on occasions, asking people about different scenarios to ensure their diverse needs are represented.
+Bear this in mind when approaching a segmentation, particularly in FMCG, and consider segmenting based on occasions, asking people about different scenarios to ensure their diverse needs are represented.

-3. Keeping segments precise
+#3 Keeping segments precise

-4. Selecting the right segments to focus on
+#4 Selecting the right segments to focus on

 It can be easy to overlook some potentially promising groups when segmenting your market.

-Remember, the benefit of segmentation is that it can enable you to be incredibly precise and personalised in your approach.
+Remember, the benefit of segmentation is that it can enable you to be incredibly precise and personalized in your approach.
 This means that even when targeting segments that make up smaller proportions of the market, you will still see significant returns.

-5. Embedding the segmentation in your organisation
+#5 Embedding the segmentation in your organization

 We recommend taking an active approach to stakeholder management, making this a crucial element of the study’s design.
 Start with stakeholder interviews to secure buy-in to the project, then keep these people involved throughout the process.